-Quick word of advice though; be cautious, especially in charity shops.
-Most of the clothes are previously owned, and unfortunately some shops do not clean/wash the clothes before re-selling.
+A quick word of advice though; be cautious, especially in charity shops.
+Most of the clothes are previously owned, and unfortunately, some shops do not clean/wash the clothes before re-selling.
 Give it a whiff – you’ll know.

 Don’t expect to find vintage Chanel the first time you go thrifting; but if you look hard enough you will be able to spot the expensive labels.
 St Vincent’s charity shop on Aungier Street always stocks designer clothing and accessories: only last month I managed to get a Burberry scarf worth €98 for a fiver.

 If you don’t live in Dublin however, never fear, because ASOS Marketplace has you covered.
 Check out the vintage boutique section on the site to uncover a world of vintage lovers heaven, without the designer price tag.
 The best part?
 You can thrift from the comfort of your own home.

 To help you on your own thrifting journey, Campus Fashion has compiled a list of some of our favourite thrift shops around Dublin and what you can find in them:

 Tola Vintage – 4 Upper Fownes St Basement, Temple Bar: re-worked wonders and lots of Fred Perry

 Kitten Doll & B – Thomas Street: unique trinkets and vintage jackets

 Fresh – Cope Street, Temple Bar: jeans galore

 Harlequin – 13 Castle Market, Dublin 2: anything and everything retro